DataDog/documentation/content/en/continuous_integration/setup_pipelines/github.md

 ### Configuring a GitHub App

 The [GitHub Actions][1] integration uses a private [GitHub App][2] to collect workflow information.
-If you already have an app you can skip to the next section.
+If you already have an app, you can skip to the next section.

 1. Go to the [GitHub Apps Integration tile][3].